codefresh-io/docs.codefresh.io/_docs/promotions/entities/promotion-workflow.md

 When you create a Promotion Workflow or modify the manifest of an existing workflow, you can validate the new workflow or the changes made before committing them to Git.

-The Run option supplements the automatic inline validations, allowing you to verify parameter and confirm that the workflow behaves as expected, or change parameter values to test behavior.
+The Run option supplements the automatic inline validations, allowing you to verify parameter values and confirm that the workflow behaves as expected, or change parameter values to test behavior.
-The option runs the specific Promotion Workflow in the cluster, verifying all actions and steps in the workflow, such as sending notifications, running pre-action validations or post-action test.
+The option runs the specific Promotion Workflow in the cluster, verifying all actions and steps in the workflow, such as sending notifications, running pre-action validations or post-action tests.

 1. In the Codefresh UI, from Promotions in the sidebar, select **Promotion Workflows**.
 1. Click the name of the Promotion Workflow to validate.